 Renata sprang forward, executing a textbook disarm and stripping the assailant of his handgun.
 She instantly went on a high-speed attack, inflicting injuries to all three, putting them to flight, and driving them out of the house, all three attackers in a state of pain, panic and disorientation.
 Renata acted with such speed, determination, and ferocity that not a single shot was fired during the entire episode.

 “If it hadn’t been for my Krav Maga training, it would have ended in an unthinkable tragedy,” says Renata.
-“On that day, I realized how important Krav Maga had become in my life, and I made the decision to persevere in my training and become an EDA International Krav Maga instructor.”
+“On that day, I realized how important Krav Maga had become in my life, and I realized just how important my Krav Maga training was.”

 EDA KRAV MAGA STUDENT FIGHTS OFF HOME INVADERS ARMED WITH AK47 RIFLES